Dear The Practical Kitchen,

 To use pie weights, spray a sheet of aluminum foil on one side with PAM spray or lightly grease it with a stick of butter, and press it, greased-side down into the tart crust (which should already be well-docked).

 Then, scatter the pie weights, or, if you don’t have them, dry rice or beans work great, across the surface of the foil.
 Serious Eats even recommends using sugar, which takes on a toasty caramelized flavor in the oven and can be used just like regular sugar in future baking.

 Pie weights come as loose ceramic beads or as a long, stainless-steel chain.
-I prefer the chain, because you have to remove the foil and pie weights from the pie part-way through the pre-bake, and it’s a lot easier to pick up a long strand of weights than it is a bunch of loose beads, if you accidentally drop them all over the bottom of your oven.
+I prefer the chain, because you usually have to remove the foil and pie weights from the pie part-way through the pre-bake, and it’s a lot easier to pick up a long strand of weights than it is a bunch of loose beads, if you accidentally drop them all over the bottom of your oven.